dylan-lang/opendylan/documentation/getting-started/source/editopt.rst

 SourceSafe organizes its database into a hierarchical collection of projects.
 Each project can hold both files and projects (in other words, subprojects).
 The project named *$/* refers to the root of the SourceSafe database.
-In ` <editopt.htm#59619>`_ the developer has selected a project three levels below the root.
+In :ref:`select-project-file-dialog` the developer has selected a project three levels below the root.

 When using Visual SourceSafe, you may omit the file name in all operations (except for **SourceSafe > Add to Source Control…** and **Remove